khzaw/khzaw.github.io/_posts/2016-02-12-finding-a-knights-tour.md

     return True
 {% endhighlight %}

-The idea is to have a list of possible moves and calculate and store the number of possible moves from each of those moves and choose the move with fewest onward moves.
+The idea is to have a list of possible moves (`next_possible_moves()`) and calculate and store the number of possible moves from each of those moves (`warnsdorff()`) and choose the move with fewest onward moves.
+Reaching a dead-end means, there are no possible moves returning from the `warnsdorff` function.
-Nevertheless, here is the full source code.

 {% highlight python %}
 X = 0